Sharing is caring!

 What Does a Histamine Intolerance Look Like?

-When there is too much histamine, it can cause an allergic reaction with the following symptoms:
+When there is too much histamine, it can cause allergy-like symptoms with the following:

 • Redness